Georgian Legion (1941–1945): History

 This venture was largely hampered by the intervention of Alfred Rosenberg.
 Adolf Hitler himself was greatly suspicious of the Georgian and other Soviet battalions.
 This was especially so after some Georgian soldiers of the Wehrmacht deserted and joined local Resistance movements across Europe, especially in Italy and France.
 Despite these suspicions, Alexander Nikuradze, Michael Achmeteli, and some other Georgian scholars were held in high esteem in Germany and managed to keep a somewhat favorable treatment of Georgians by the Reich.

 As a result of Hitler's distrust of Osttruppen ("Eastern Troops"), some Georgian battalions were moved west to occupation duties in the Netherlands.
 With the western allies driving into Germany, the 822 Georgian battalion, stationed on the Dutch island of Texel, rebelled against their German overlords.
 The resulting battle, known as the Georgian uprising on Texel, continued from April 5, 1945, past the general German surrender, until May 20.
 This event is sometimes described as Europe's last battle.

+Second set of insignia depicts Turkestan, Caucasian, and Volga Tatar Units patches and rank badges.

-In accordance with inter-Allied agreements, all Soviet citizens were to be repatriated, by force if necessary, to the Soviet Union.
+In accordance with inter-Allied agreements, all Soviet citizens were to be repatriated (by force if necessary) to the Soviet Union.
 The Soviets treated those who wore German uniforms, such as those in the Georgian Legion, as traitors.
 They were punished upon their return, with many exiled to Siberia or Central Asia.